tmogrady/shell-genomics/_episodes/01-introduction.md

 Now, let's look at how our file system is organized.

-At the top is our `dcuser` directory, which holds all the subdirectories and files.
+At the top is our `for_shell` directory, which holds all the subdirectories and files.

 Inside that directory are some other directories: